 - The work of Internal Audit, undertaken by the City of London Corporation under a service level agreement, and the annual opinion of the Head of Audit and Risk Management at the City of London.
 Internal Audit plays a central role in providing the required assurance on internal controls through its comprehensive risk-based audit of all auditable areas within a five-year planning cycle, with key areas being reviewed annually.
 This is reinforced by consultation with London Councils Corporate Management Board and London Councils' Audit Committee on perceived risk and by a rigorous follow-up audit regime.
 The review considers the annual opinion of the Head of Audit and Risk Management on the internal control environment in operation at London Councils during the financial year.
-The Head of Audit and Risk Management is satisfied that the breadth of scope and overall quantity of Internal Audit work undertaken is sufficient to be able to draw a reasonable conclusion as to the adequacy and effectiveness of London Councils' control, governance and risk management processes.
-The Internal Audit Section of the City of London operates, in all aspects, in accordance with the CIPFA Code of Practice and Public Sector Internal Audit Standards. - The Audit Committee's review of the governance arrangements in place during 2019/20. - London Councils Corporate Management Board considers an annual report on Corporate Governance, which includes work completed during the current year and highlights work planned for the following year.
+The Head of Audit and Risk Management is satisfied that the breadth of scope and overall quantity of internal audit work undertaken is sufficient to be able to draw a reasonable conclusion as to the adequacy and effectiveness of London Councils' control, governance and risk management processes.
+On the basis of work undertaken, it is the Head of Audit and Risk Management's opinion that London Councils has adequate and effective systems of internal control in place to manage the achievement of its objectives.
+The Internal Audit Section of the City of London operates, in all aspects, in accordance with the CIPFA Code of Practice and Public Sector Internal Audit Standards. - The Audit Committee's review of the governance arrangements in place during 2020/21. - London Councils Corporate Management Board considers an annual report on Corporate Governance, which includes work completed during the current year and highlights work planned for the following year.

-Areas for development during 2020/21
+Areas for development during 2021/22

-The review of the effectiveness of London Councils governance arrangements has revealed the following areas for development during 2020/21:
+The review of the effectiveness of London Councils governance arrangements has revealed the following areas for development during 2021/22: